 Applicants will be required to sign a Duplication of Benefits Certification Form identifying and confirming any potential DOB sources, certifying the truthful provision of information and agreeing to repay any funds later found to be certified as DOB, including the following language "Warning: Any person who knowingly makes a false claim or statement to HUD may be subject to civil or criminal penalties under 18 U.S.C. § 287, 1001 and 31 U.S.C. § 3729."
 Applicants must also sign a Release of Information form allowing the County to obtain information from institutions that may have provided DOB funds.
-The County CDBG-DR/MIT Administrator will complete a DOB reverification using current FEMA, SBA and NFIP databases 1 year after the original DOB verification to confirm no applicant has received additional funds.
 Any applicants who are found to have received additional funds will receive a Duplication of Benefits Repay Notice from the County for funding recapture per HUD guidelines.